 • See our full: Oppo Reno 10X Zoom Review

 The Oppo Find X3 Pro 5G impresses with its high-resolution wide-angle lens, and its novelty microscope - although unfortunately finds itself a little lacking in terms of telephoto or zoom fire power, letting down its overall photographic credentials.
-Oppo went out of its way to be a bit different with the Find X3 Pro, and included some interesting design features that make it stand out.
+Oppo went out of its way to be a bit different with its 2021 flagship phone, the Find X3 Pro, and included some interesting design features that make it stand out.